Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 If you accidentally clicked Deny, go to System Settings → Privacy & Security → Microphone → Turn on Audio Remote

-Step 2: Turn on the HTTP Server and get your IP address
+Step 2: Turn on the HTTP Server and get the IP address

 2.1.
 Turn on the HTTP Server

-- Look at the menu bar (top right corner of the screen) → you’ll see the 🎤 icon
+- Look at the menu bar (top right corner of the screen) → you’ll see a 🎤 icon

 - Click that icon → Select Settings...

-- Find the HTTP Server section → Toggle it ON
+- Find the HTTP Server section → Turn it ON

 2.2.
 Get your Mac’s IP address

-💡 Tip: This IP will be used so your phone can send commands to your Mac.
+💡 Tip: This IP will be used for your phone to send commands to the Mac.
 Make sure to write it down!

 Step 3: Set up iOS Shortcuts on your iPhone